stlankes/stlankes.github.io/_posts/2014-06-16-AVX-isnt-always-faster-than-SEE.md

 In principle, with SSE you are able to store two double-precision floating point numbers in one register.
 Consequently, you could see this as a small vector with two values.
-To accelerate the calculation of π, I determine two rectangles’ heights in one pass.
+To accelerate the calculation of &pi;, I determine two rectangles’ heights in one pass.

 {% highlight nasm %}
 SECTION .data